LogicJake/leetcode_book/book/Depth-first Search/Zuma Game/question.md

 **Note:**<br>
 <ol>
-- You may assume that the initial row of balls on the table won��t have any 3 or more consecutive balls with the same color.
+- You may assume that the initial row of balls on the table won’t have any 3 or more consecutive balls with the same color.
 - The number of balls on the table won't exceed 20, and the string represents these balls is called "board" in the input.
 - The number of balls in your hand won't exceed 5, and the string represents these balls is called "hand" in the input.
 - Both input strings will be non-empty and only contain characters 'R','Y','B','G','W'.